Korvettenkapitän (Crew 29)

 2 ships a total loss, total tonnage 11,844 GRT

 |Born||21 Nov 1907||Lauterbach, Oberhessen|

 |U-870||3 Feb 1944||30 Mar 1945||1 patrol (103 days)|

 Ernst Hechler began his naval career in April 1929.
-After serving more than a year on the light cruiser Königsberg and a year as instructor of future officers on the Marineschule Mürwik, in May 1935 he transferred to the newly formed Luftwaffe, where he remained for more than eight years.
-There he was squadron leader and later held various staff positions.
-For flying more than 60 combat flights he received both Iron Crosses and the Frontflugspange für Kampfflieger in Gold.
+After serving more than a year on the light cruiser Königsberg and a year as instructor of officer aspirants at Marineschule Mürwik, he transferred to the newly-formed Luftwaffe in May 1935, where he remained for more than eight years.
+He reached the rank of Squadron Leader and later held various staff positions.
+He flew more than 60 combat missions and was decorated with the Iron Cross First and Second Class and the Luftwaffe Combat Clasp in Gold (Frontflugspange für Kampfflieger in Gold).

 In July 1943, at the age of 35, he transferred back to the Kriegsmarine and completed U-boat training.
 In February 1944 he commissioned U-870 and eight months later left the base at Horten, Norway for his first and only patrol.

-In the first part of this patrol U-870 transmitted weather reports which were needed for the ongoing offensive in the Ardennes.
-Then Hechler sank three ships and damaged two more, an outstanding total for a maiden patrol at that stage of the war.
-Hechler claimed three additional sinkings which have as yet not been confirmed.
-One month before the successful boat headed home, her commander received the Knights Cross via radio.
+In the first part of this patrol U-870 transmitted weather reports used for the ongoing offensive in the Ardennes.
+Hechler then sank three ships and damaged two more, an outstanding total for a maiden patrol at that stage of the war.
+Hechler claimed three additional sinkings which have not as yet been confirmed.
+One month before the successful boat returned, her commander received a radio message informing him that he had been awarded the Knights Cross.